s0merset7/SomersetsBlog/content/about.md

 	}
 </style>

 Hello!
-I'm Somerset, a senior student at university studying cybersecurity.
+I'm s0merset7, a recent university graduate with a degree in cybersecurity.
 While I'm still getting my bearings in the field, I'm learning as much as I can with whatever I can get my hands on.
-I have a couple of internships under my belt where I have learned a lot about pentesting and vulnerability assessments.
+I have a couple of internships under my belt where I have learned a lot about pentesting and vulnerability assessments and an upcoming full time position.

-As of now my interests lay in red team and OSINT fields but I hope to conyinue exploring all cybersecurity fields to find my true passion.
+As of now my interests lay in the offensive security and OSINT fields but I hope to continue exploring all cybersecurity fields to find my true passion.

 In my free time I enjoy movies (especially mystery thriller), hiking, camping, online cybersecurity challenges, and competing in CTFs.